tgve/app/README.md

-## Public instance of TGVE
+## Deployed latest version

-This repo also hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template).
+This repo hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template).
+Instructions for deploying your own instance are below.

 You can pass your own geospatial data URL as `defaultURL=url` parameter as follows:

 ```sh
 https://tgve.github.io/eatlas-template?defaultURL=https://raw.githubusercontent.com/layik/eatlas-data/main/casualties_100.geojson